SoonIter/SoonIter/README.md

 - 👋 Hi, I’m @SoonIter ,a college student in CUMT China
 - 🎨 I’m interested in frontend, javascript
-- 🌱 frontend group leader in FlyingStudio which is an organization in my college.
+- 🌱 frontend group leader in <a href="https://github.com/cumtflyingstudio">FlyingStudio</a> which is an organization in my college.
 - ✨ like code, also like to change the world.
 <p align="center">
   <samp>